 4. Westminster Abbey has been the coronation church for the British Monarch since 1066.
 In fact, 39 coronations have taken place at Westminster Abbey with the most recent on 2 June 1953.
 This coronation was for our current and soon to be the longest-serving monarch – her Majesty Queen Elizabeth II, who is the eldest daughter of King George VI and Queen Elizabeth.

-Westminster Abbey – The Wedding of Prince William and Miss Catherine Middleton now Duke & Duchess of Cambridge.
-Photo: © Westminster Abbey.
+Westminster Abbey – The wedding of Prince William & Catherine Middleton now Duke & Duchess of Cambridge.
+Photo Credit: © Westminster Abbey.